project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl602/README.md

 ls -la /dev/tty*
 ```

-You can open the serial console with minicom or picocom.
+You can open the serial console.
 For example, if the
 device is at `/dev/USB1`:

 ```